sdl/ecommerce-framework/README.md

-SDL Web E-Commerce Framework v1.2 Beta
+SDL Web E-Commerce Framework v1.2 RC1
 =========================================

 This is a framework to enable E-Commerce functionality for SDL Web.